hacksparrow/safe-eval/README.md

 ## What is this?

-`safe-eval` lets you execute JavaScript code without having to use the much discouraged and feared upon `eval()`. `safe-eval` has access to all the standard JavaScript objects of the underlying engine.
+`safe-eval` lets you execute JavaScript code without having to use the much discouraged and feared upon `eval()`. `safe-eval` has access to all the standard JavaScript API of the underlying engine.
 It is implemented using [node's vm module](https://nodejs.org/api/vm.html).

 Currently, it works only with Node.js, and the JavaScript code must be an expression (something which evaluates to a value).